CloudLabsAI-Azure/AIW-Infra-Migration/Labfiles/ms-spl-discover-your-windows-servers.md

      ![](Images/DAA-image26.png)

-     > **Note**: The Azure Migrate appliance may not have picked up your local keyboard mapping.
-Select the 'eyeball' in the password box to check the password was entered correctly.
+     > **Note:** The Azure Migrate appliance may not have picked up your local keyboard mapping.
+Select the 'eyeball' in the password box to check that the password was entered correctly.

 1. In **Step 2: Provide Hyper-V host/cluster details**, select **Add discovery source** to specify the Hyper-V host/cluster IP address/FQDN and the friendly name for credentials to connect to the host/cluster.